Skip to content

 • Nam moi thang quan tien chuc (Hope you will get promoted in the new year)

-You may also like: 5 peculiar facts about Japanese language you might find surprising
+You may also like: Two major facts about Vietnamese Language

 Conclusion